DylanRussell/nursing-home-app/README.md

 # nursing-home-app

 ## Summary

-Web-based Visitminder is intended for regular use by nurses, physicians, and nursing home administrators.
+Web-based nursing home application is intended for regular use by nurses, physicians, and nursing home administrators.
-It is used to help practitioners comply with the regulatory requirements around frequency of patient visits by nurses and physicians.
+It is used to help facilities comply with the regulatory requirements around frequency of patient visits by nurses and physicians.
-Simple data entry encourages use.
+A single instance of the app can support use by multiple facilities.
 It can be configured to send out SMS or email reminders when a patient visit is overdue.

 ## Setting up